Keksuccino/docs_fancymenu/opengui-command.md

 Leave the `<target_player>` argument empty to open the GUI for your client or choose a player (or multiple players) to open the GUI for.
 Keep in mind that the other player needs to have FancyMenu installed on their client.

+This command will not work for every screen, especially mod screens.
+If the command fails to open a screen, it will show an error.
+There is not much you can do in that case, because then it's probably a screen that is too complex to get opened automatically by FancyMenu.

+I will also not manually add compatibility for mod screens anymore, because adding compatibility for all the mods out there would take me ages, sorry.

 # Closing GUIs by Command